Search Cruise Guides by Keyword

 £390 allowance for all other goods, including perfume and souvenirs.

-It’s advisable to check the official UK government website for any updates or changes to duty free allowances before traveling.
+It’s advisable to check the official UK government website for any updates or changes to duty free allowances before travelling.

 Table of Contents